ices-eg/wg_MGWG/README.md

 # ICES Methods Working Group

+## Travel information for 2023 meeting

+A hearty thanks to Jim Bence for providing [this](2023-michigan/ICES_MGWG_2023_travel_info.pdf) travel information for the 2023 meeting.

 ## Letter of invitation, Michigan State University 13-17 November 2023

 (to MGWG members, sent 17 May 2023)